so5/abc4/README.md

-# ABCCCC
+# ABC4 (ABCCCC)
-ABCCCC means ABstruct Cloud hpC Cluster Controller. you can create, suspend, resume, change number of nodes, and destroy HPC cluster on any cloud providers.
+ABC4 means ABstruCt Cloud hpC Cluster Controller. you can create, suspend, resume, change number of nodes, and destroy HPC cluster on any cloud providers.

 ## HPC cluster which will be created